OneUIProject/OneUI-Design-Library/README.md

 ```java
 new ThemeColor(this);
 ```
 This will apply the color theme at launch.
-If you want to chnage the color you can use these functions:
+If you want to change the color you can use these functions:
 ```java
 ThemeColor.setColor(Activity activity, int red, int green, int blue)
 ThemeColor.setColor(Activity activity, float red, float green, float blue)